THE SENATE OF GABON

 Criteria for eligibility: age 40, Gabon citizenship.

-Ineligible: certain senior civil servants of the government, members of the armed forces.
+Ineligible: certain senior civil servants of the government, certain members of the armed forces.

 Incompatibility: members of the government, the Constitutional Court, the National Communication Council, magistrates, certain senior civil servants, paymaster general and other treasury officials, employees on the board of directors of a public or parapublic enterprise, those in the employment of a foreign State or an international organisation, officers and non-commissioned officers of the security and defence forces.